VESSELS OF DISTINCTION

 Two of the post war vessels, PORT MELBOURNE (1955/10,470 GRT) and PORT SYDNEY (1954/10,166 GRT) were later converted into passenger liners after being sold in 1972.

 Built in 1946, the 7,250 grt 15-knot PORT LINCOLN served the company until she was broken up in the early 1970s.

 PORT WYNDHAM was built in 1935 by John Brown & Co.
-She survived convoy duties during World War II and was broken up in
+She survived convoy duties during World War II and was broken up in Japan in 1967.

 TRANSFER OF VESSELS.